msberends/AMR/index.md

 # `AMR` (for R) <img src="./logo.png" align="right" height="120px" />

-> *18 October 2019*
 > **METHODS PAPER PREPRINTED**
 > A methods paper about this package has been preprinted at bioRxiv (DOI: 10.1101/810622).
-It was **updated on 18 December 2019** and in parallel sent to a journal.
 Please click [here for the paper on bioRxiv's publishers page](https://doi.org/10.1101/810622).

 ### What is `AMR` (for R)?

-*(<help title="Too Long, Didn't Read">TLDR</help> - to find out how to conduct AMR analysis, please [continue reading here to get started](./articles/AMR.html).*
+*(To find out how to conduct AMR analysis, please [continue reading here to get started](./articles/AMR.html).*

 `AMR` is a free, open-source and independent [R package](https://www.r-project.org) to simplify the analysis and prediction of Antimicrobial Resistance (AMR) and to work with microbial and antimicrobial data and properties, by using evidence-based methods. **Our aim is to provide a standard** for clean and reproducible antimicrobial resistance data analysis, that can therefore empower epidemiological analyses to continuously enable surveillance and treatment evaluation in any setting.

 After installing this package, R knows [**~70,000 distinct microbial species**](./reference/microorganisms.html) and all [**~550 antibiotic, antimycotic and antiviral drugs**](./reference/antibiotics.html) by name and code (including ATC, LOINC and SNOMED CT), and knows all about valid R/SI and MIC values.
 It supports any data format, including WHONET/EARS-Net data.

-We created this package for both routine data analysis and academic research (as part of our PhD theses) at the Faculty of Medical Sciences of the University of Groningen, the Netherlands, and the Medical Microbiology & Infection Prevention (MMBI) department of the University Medical Center Groningen (UMCG).
+This package was created for both routine data analysis and academic research, at the Faculty of Medical Sciences of the University of Groningen, the Netherlands, and the Medical Microbiology & Infection Prevention (MMBI) department of the University Medical Center Groningen (UMCG).
 This R package is [actively maintained](./news) and is free software (see [Copyright](#copyright)).
-It is fully independent on any other R package and only requires R version 3.0.0 (April 2013) or higher to run.
+It is fully independent of any other R package and can be used with all versions of R since R-3.0.0 (April 2013) and has a total file size of only 5 MB.
+It was designed to work in any setting, including those with very limited resources.

 <div class="main-content">
   <p>